-Under Article 15 of the GDPR individuals have a right of access to their own personal data held by the University.
+Under Article 15 of the Data Protection Act 2018, individuals have a right of access to their own personal data held by the University.
 A request for all such information is called a Subject Access Request or SAR.

-Under the GDPR the individual is entitled to:
+Under the Data Protection Act 2018 the individual is entitled to:

 What is a cookie?

-When you visit our websites you may notice some Cookies that aren't related to the University.
-If you go on to a web page that contains embedded content, for example from YouTube, you may be sent Cookies from these websites.
-We don't control the setting of these Cookies, so please check the third-party websites for more information about their cookies & how to manage them.
+When you visit our websites you may notice some cookies that aren't related to the University.
+If you go on to a web page that contains embedded content, for example from YouTube, you may be sent cookies from these websites.
+We don't control the setting of these cookies, so please check the third-party websites for more information about their cookies and how to manage them.